 But remember, although you may gain privacy by using these alternative operating systems, you may also lose the ease of installation, app availability, and general use.
 There are thankfully a number of secure phone options that allow you to run these custom operating systems.

 Overall, the debate between iPhone and Android devices is honestly hard to settle and it usually comes down to subjective preference.
-So whether you’re an iPhone or android user, the strength of your privacy and security ultimately comes down to how much of your personal data is stored in these devices.
+So whether you’re an iPhone or Android user, the strength of your privacy and security ultimately comes down to how much of your personal data is stored in these devices.